 - 1.1.2 The onus is on Scottish Water to demonstrate transparently that its activities comply with this requirement.
-Scottish Water should be able to demonstrate transparently to the Water Industry Commission for Scotland (WICS) and to the public and other audiences, that it is meeting its requirement to trade at arm's length and that cross subsidy does not exist (A definition of terms is included in the Appendix). - 1.1.3 Abuse of monopoly power, for example through the exclusive use of an associate or a non core business at above market rates, may lead to unfair competition in local and national markets.
+Scottish Water should be able to demonstrate transparently to the Water Industry Commission for Scotland (WICS), Licensed Providers, the public and other audiences, that it is meeting its requirement to trade at arm's length and that cross subsidy does not exist (A definition of terms is included in the Appendix). - 1.1.3 Abuse of monopoly power, for example through the exclusive use of an associate or a non core business at above market rates, may lead to unfair competition in local and national markets.
 It may lead to greater costs for the regulated business, and ultimately to higher bills for customers.
 It may also breach the Competition Act 1998 - 1.1.4 WICS will monitor the performance of Scottish Water both through annual reports prepared by Scottish Water's Reporter, assisted where appropriate by the Auditor, and through independent studies into its performance commissioned by WICS. - 1.1.5 At Strategic Reviews, WICS sets price limits on the basis of the costs involved in providing water and wastewater services.
-Where cross-subsidy between core and non-core customers is found, downward adjustments will be made to base costs in order that customers do not pay more than they should. - 1.1.6 The aim of this rule is to establish a framework with which Scottish Water must comply.
+Where crosssubsidy between core and non-core customers is found, downward adjustments will be made to base costs in order that customers do not pay more than they should.